Introduction to Ecology*

 About the Instructor

 Dr. Jenna Lawrence received her PhD from the department of Ecology, Evolution and Environmental Biology (E3B) at Columbia University.
 Her research focuses on primate behavioral ecology and her current lectures and interests extend to all biodiversity in both marine and terrestrial ecosystems.
-At Columbia University, she also teaches sustainability management at the graduate level and a Summer Ecosystem Experiences for Undergraduates (SEE-U) program in Jordan offered by The Earth Institute Center for Environmental Sustainability (EICES).
+At Columbia University, she also teaches sustainability management at the graduate level and a Summer Ecosystem Experiences for Undergraduates (SEE-U) course in Jordan offered by The Earth Institute Center for Environmental Sustainability (EICES).